 The context map update process 9.6.3.3 is invoked with the context variable Contexts[ ctxTbl ][ ctxIdx ] and the decoded bin value.

-Otherwise, the value of ctxIdx is equal be the value 'bypass', arithmetic decoding process 9.6.4.4 for a single bypass bin is invoked to determine the value of the decoded bin
+Otherwise, the value of ctxIdx is equal be the value 'bypass', the following applies:

+If sps_bypass_stream_enabled_flag is equal to 0, the arithmetic decoding process 9.6.4.4 for a single bypass bin is invoked to determine the value of the decoded bin.

+Otherwise, sps_bypass_stream_enabled_flag is equal to 1, the readBypassBit process 9.3 is invoked to determine the value of the decoded bin.

 Table 28 — Values of ctxTbl and ctxIdx for binarised ae(v) coded syntax elements